immanuelpotter/stegofy/README.md

 Original code found at https://github.com/srli/image_steganography

 Quoted from her page: This code uses the Python Pillow library.
-Install with "sudo pip install pillow"
+Install with "sudo pip install pillow" if not running the docker container

 This script enables you to pass an image at the command line, and either encode a hidden string in it, or the reverse.